cmdoret/Acastellanii_hybrid_assembly/README.md

  * Hi-C Illumina reads
  * Oxford Nanopore long reads

 The initial assembly is performed with long reads only using Flye.
-The short reads are then used to polish this assembly using pilon and racon.
-The Hi-C scaffolding is done using instagraal, followed by another round of pilon polishing to remove misassemblies introduced during scaffolding.
+The short reads are then used to polish this assembly using HyPo.
+The Hi-C scaffolding is done using instagraal, followed by instagraal-polish to fix errors introduced by instagraal.

-TODO: Add long reads scaffolding using LINKS

-TODO: Add quast report at the end of the pipeline
+>TODO: Add quast report at the end of the pipeline

 Each rule requiring a third party software pulls a standalone container hosted on dockerhub to work in an isolated environment with a fixed version of the software.

 ![image](doc/assembly.svg)

+Unfortunately, instagraal requires access to a GPU with CUDA drivers.
+It is currently not possible to make it compatible with singularity.
+This means instagraal has to be installed on the host machine for the scaffolding to work.